Game jam

 A game jam is an event where participants try to make a video game from scratch.
 Depending on the format, participants might work independently, or in teams.
 The event duration usually ranges from 24 to 72 hours.
-Participants are generally programmers, game designers, artists, writers, and others in game development-related fields.
+Participants are generally programmers, game designers, artists, writers, sound designers and others in game development-related fields.
 While many game jams are run purely as a game-making exercise, some game jams are contests that offer prizes.
+Some submissions were eventually released as fully-developed games.

 Traditionally, game jams focus on video games; however, board games have also been the subject of game jams.

 History

 The term game jam is a composition of the words game and jam session.
 A jam session describes the musical act of producing music with little to no prior preparation in an effort to develop new material or simply to practice.
 In the same way, game jams are events in which game developers prototype experimental ideas into playable games.

+Prior to game jams, there were rapid creation challenge events such as the Interactive Fiction Competition starting in 1995 and a writing challenge NaNoWriMo from 1999.

+The earliest known game jam is SpeedHack, which began in 1999 and ran until 2015.
+SizeHack 2000 is another early jam.

 In March 2002, video game developers Chris Hecker and Sean Barrett, interested in the capability of modern hardware in rendering a large number of sprites, worked with Doug Church, Jonathan Blow, and Casey Muratori in developing a specialized game engine capable of rendering a massive number of sprites.
 Hecker and Barrett invited a small group of video game developers to meet in Hecker's office in Oakland, California for the purpose of creating innovative video games using this newly built engine.
 Hecker and Barrett named this gathering the 0th Indie Game Jam, a game design and programming event "designed to encourage experimentation and innovation in the game industry".
+This is the first documented use of the game jam name.
+Ludum Dare (since April 2002), and LT Game Jam (since August 2002) are other game jams that originate in this period.
+These 2002 game jams focused on the technology and the programmer.
+Many participants joined by themselves, and the Indie Game Jam and LT Game Jam required that the programmer use a custom game engine.
+Ludum Dare initially described itself a "competition" and now offers jams and competitions as distinguished events.

+The Nordic Game Jam was first held in January 2006 and introduced the model with group forming and theme introduction prior to the jamming period.
+This would later be adopted and popularized by the Global Game Jam (since 2009), orienting game jams towards team collaboration.
+Game jams also became distributed or organized for a cause, examples being the Health Games Challenge (2010) and the Fukushima Game Jam (2012), respectively.
+Beginning with the Train Jam (2013), game jams joined the experience economy.
+At least 1290 game jams were held on itch.io by 2013.